surma/surma.dev/content/things/observables-on-the-platform.md

 - Nothing for **2 seconds**
 - Logs `"hello world"`

 So the ows example waits one second _less_ until it logs something.
 This difference stems from the fact how these two systems handle their data sources: **RxJS runs the code that generates the data (the callback passed to `new Observable()`) once a subscriber appears.
-Streams on the other hand run that code immediately, independently of data sinks.
+Streams run that code immediately, independently of data sinks.
 The data is already buffered up by the time the `subscribe()` call is executed.**

 ### Single subscribers vs. multiple subscribers